Strawberry puree is an easy (and delicious!) way to use up strawberries that are about to go bad.

-Well, it depends on how old they are and what temperature they’re stored.
+Well, it depends on how old they are and what temperature they’re stored at.

 Strawberries usually last 5-7 days in the refrigerator if left whole.
 They will ripen faster at room temperature so it’s best to store them in the fridge.

-Chef-tip: Store them on plate or flat tray lined with paper towel spread out in one even layer.
-This way they will not bruise as easily and the extra surface area will allow air to circulate across the fruit and prevent mould build up.
+Chef-tip: Store them on a plate or flat tray lined with paper towels spread out in one even layer.
+This way they will not bruise as easily and the extra surface area will allow air to circulate across the fruit and prevent mould build-up.

 - 454 g strawberries hulled and quartered